Andrew Gillum: Political positions

 Gillum has been widely described as a progressive, and by some conservatives as a democratic socialist.
 During the 2018 gubernatorial campaign, DeSantis said that Gillum had a "far left socialist platform"; PolitiFact rated this assertion as false.

 Gillum supports the replacement of the U.S. Immigration and Customs Enforcement with the U.S. Department of Justice.
 He seeks to expand Medicaid to cover "700,000 people, who right now don't have access to health care".
 He supports the removal of Confederate monuments.
-Gillum wants to raise the Florida corporate tax rate to 7.75 percent, up from the current 5.5 percent, which he said would be used on education funding.
+Gillum wants to raise the Florida corporate tax rate to 7.75 percent, up from the current 5.5 percent, which he said would be used to fund education.
 Gillum supports a $15 minimum wage.
 He was endorsed by Bernie Sanders and received financial support from Tom Steyer and George Soros.
 Gillum has called for the impeachment of Donald Trump.
 Gillum accepts the scientific consensus on climate change, and has warned that climate change causes sea level rise with adverse effects for Florida.
 He opposed the Trump administration's decision to withdraw from the Paris Agreement, and said that he would as Florida governor work with other states in a state-based climate alliance.

 Gillum opposes Florida's stand-your-ground law.
 Gillum is in favor of a 2018 ballot proposition, Amendment 4, to restore the voting rights of most individuals who have completed felony convictions.
 Gillum said, "Floridians who have paid their debts deserve a second chance and they should have a voice in our state's future.
 Our current system for rights restoration is a relic of Jim Crow that we should end for good."

-Indictment
+Indictment and dismissal

 On June 22, 2022, Gillum was indicted by the U.S. Attorney's Office in the Northern District of Florida on 21 felony counts, including wire fraud, conspiracy, and making false statements for allegedly diverting money raised during the campaign to a company controlled by Sharon Lettman-Hicks, one of his top advisors on his campaign, who then used the money to pay Gillum.
 In response, Gillum released a statement declaring his innocence and calling the indictment "political" in nature.

-A federal judge refused to dismiss the federal charges levied against Gillum, disagreeing with Gillum's attorney's claim that he was singled out because he was a black gubernatorial candidate.
+U.S. District Judge Allen Winsor refused to dismiss the federal charges levied against Gillum, disagreeing with Gillum's attorney's claim that he was singled out because he was a black gubernatorial candidate.
+The jury found Gillum not guilty on the charge of making false statements and was hung on the remaining counts.
+In May 2023, federal prosecutors moved to dismiss the remaining charges against Gillum.